olgaviedma/Pulse-density-effects-on-LadderFuelsR-metrics/README.md

 ![Figure S6.
 Comparison of Rates of Change (RCH) of main fuel properties calculated from median values and for each individual tree](https://raw.githubusercontent.com/olgaviedma/Pulse-density-effects-on-LadderFuelsR-metrics/master/FIGURES_TABLES/FIG_S6_PLOT_COMPARISON_RATES_CHANGE_TREES_MEDIAN_VAR_p2575.png)

 # SECTION 7.
 RATES OF CHANGE BY CLUSTERS: TAKING THE "NO_THINNED" LEVEL CLASSIFICATION AS BENCHMARK
-### To assess if certain tree typologies at the highest resolution underwent significant changes at other thinning levels, we calculated the percentage of trees that changed their cluster assignment at full resolution across the different thinning levels.
+### To assess if certain tree typologies identified at the highest resolution underwent significant changes at other thinning levels, we calculated the percentage of trees that changed their cluster assignment at full resolution across the different thinning levels.
 ## Figure S3.
 Percentage of trees that changed their full resolution cluster assignment across thinning levels
 ![Figure S3.
 Percentage of trees that changed their full resolution cluster assignment](https://raw.githubusercontent.com/olgaviedma/Pulse-density-effects-on-LadderFuelsR-metrics/master/FIGURES_TABLES/FIG_S3_plot_distribution_cluster_by_CLUST_NT_by_thin_levels.png)
 ## 32. MEDIAN VALUES CLUSTERS (CLUST_NT)
 ### Internal tables for further processing
-## 33.RATES OF CHANGE BY CLUSTERS (USING THE BENCHMARK: CLUST_NT) (TABLE_S6 & FIGS. S8-S12)
+## 33.RATES OF CHANGE BY CLUSTERS (USING THE BENCHMARK: CLUST_NT) (TABLE S6 & FIGS. S8-S12)
-### To estimate the RCH at the cluster level, we tracked the trees assigned to the clusters identified at full resolution across the different thinning levels.
+### To estimate the RCH at the cluster level, we tracked the trees belonging to the clusters identified at full resolution across the thinning levels.
 Following, regression models were applied to each tree individually by clusters to get the median RCH from the best model (with the highest adjusted R²).
 ## Table S6.
 Rates of Change (RCH) of main fuel properties by Cluster using median values
 ![Table S6.
 Rates of Change (RCH) of main fuel properties by Cluster using median values](https://raw.githubusercontent.com/olgaviedma/Pulse-density-effects-on-LadderFuelsR-metrics/master/FIGURES_TABLES/TABLE_S6_RCH_by_CLUSTERS_NT_BY_MEDIANS.PNG)
 ## Figures S8-12.
 Rates of Change (RCH) of main fuel properties by Cluster using median value
 ![Figures S8-12.
 Rates of Change (RCH) of main fuel properties by Cluster using median value](https://raw.githubusercontent.com/olgaviedma/Pulse-density-effects-on-LadderFuelsR-metrics/master/FIGURES_TABLES/FIG_S8_plot_RCH_quantiles_2575_CLUSTER_NT_F1.png)
-#34.COMPARISON RATES OF CHANGE OF INDIVIDUAL TREES vs. MEDIAN VALUES (CLUST_NT) (TABLE S7 & FIG. S7)
+# 34.COMPARISON OF THE RATES OF CHANGE FROM INDIVIDUAL TREES vs. MEDIAN VALUES BY CLUSTERS (TABLE S7 & FIG. S7)
 ## Table S7.
 Rates of Change (RCH) of main fuel properties by Cluster using all trees
 ![Table S7.
 Rates of Change (RCH) of main fuel properties by Cluster using all trees](https://raw.githubusercontent.com/olgaviedma/Pulse-density-effects-on-LadderFuelsR-metrics/master/FIGURES_TABLES/TABLE_S7_RCH_by_CLUSTERS_NT_BY_TREES.PNG)
 ## Figures S7.Comparison of Rates of Change (RCH) "by Clusters" of main fuel properties calculated from median values and for each individual tree